nspin/dotfiles/nix/README.md

-# nix-config

 `pkgs/` contains expressions that I use with nix in general.

-`nixos/` contains expression specific to nixos.
+`nixos/` contains expressions specific to nixos.